colinobriencork/twitter_bot/README.md

 https://towardsdatascience.com/accessing-google-spreadsheet-data-using-python-90a5bc214fd2
 https://console.developers.google.com/apis/

-This client_secrets.json needs to be placed in the app/oauth/tweepy_auth.py, these are:
+This client_secrets.json needs to be placed in the app/oauth/ folder.

-I've called the worksheet that the data goes into "Twitter Bot".
+I've called the Google worksheet that the data goes into "Twitter Bot".
 Do the same or change that in app/information.py on line 111 - 117.

 The dictonary of individual tabs in the worksheet which the app uses is in app/worksheet_dict.py